HZcohort/DiNetxify/docs/md/visual.md

 ## Initializing the Plot object

 To create visualizations, you must initialize a `DiNetxify.visualization.Plot` object with your analysis results.
-You will pass in the PheWAS, comorbidity network, and disease trajectory results `pandas.DataFrame`, and optionally specify how the “exposure” (the primary risk factor and cohort definition) should appear in the plots.
+You should pass in the PheWAS, comorbidity network, and disease trajectory results `pandas.DataFrame`, and optionally specify how the “exposure” (the primary risk factor and cohort definition) appear in the plots.

 For example: